This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are lactose intolerant.

 This recipe is safe for those who are sensitive to gluten.
 Use gluten-free breadcrumbs in this dish.

 "On top of old Smokey, all covered with cheese.
 I lost my poor meatball..."

 This recipe is so versatile.
 You can use it for Spaghetti and Meatballs, Meatball Hoagies, cut up on top of Pizza....
 The key is to choose the leanest ground beef possible.
-Look for 93% lean.
+Look for 90% lean or better.
 You can always ask the butcher to grind some from a cut of Bottom Round.
 Make sure that they trim ALL of the excess fat before grinding.

 Mix the ground beef together with the bread crumbs, oregano, basil, rosemary, thyme, salt and pepper until well blended.

 Roll the mixture into a large ball and cut in half.

 Roll each into two balls and cut each of those in half.